-So maybe you are thinking: ‘how can I, a 50 lb. overweight couch potato go out and run for 20 minutes and get my heart rate to 65% of its max without having a coronary on the side of the road?’
+So maybe you are thinking: ‘how can I, a 50 lb. overweight couch potato go out and run for 20 minutes and get my heart rate to 65% of its max without having a coronary on the side of the road?’.
 Well, first of all don’t.
-You want to regularly get an intense cardio workout to be a healthy person, not a dead one, so take it slowly at first.
-This is written for everyone, even people that don’t exercise much (yet).
-Even if you are not overweight, start slowly.
+You want to regularly get an intense cardio workout to be a healthy person, not a dead one.
+So, take it slowly at first.

 You may begin by walking a short distance every day and progressively increase the distance.
 Then, or in addition, increase the speed at which you exercise.
 If you try to go out and immediately start exercising the way athletes do, you’re going to hurt yourself.
 Start out gradually and slowly increase distance and or speed.
 Especially if you have a lot of extra weight, listen to how your body feels.
 It may take a month or more of diet and mild exercise before you are ready to go all out.
 If you don’t have much weight to lose, you may only need a couple weeks of mild exercise.
 Just listen to your body.

 There are a lot of things you can do for cardio exercise.
 Some are certainly more beneficial than others.
 Just remember, if you can get your heart rate up for at least a solid 15 minutes, it counts as cardio.